 - The Central Strand Beach Access shall consist of a concrete walkway 8' wide which will parallel the spine road for the Strand residential neighborhood, as illustrated in Figures 4.4.15 and 4.4.16.
 Above the beach, at the same level as the lowest row of lots, the access shall be incorporated into a 50' wide landscaped extension of Strand Beach Park and the minimum 8 foot wide public path that shall be located seaward of the Strand residential development and on top or landward of any shoreline protective device.
-Within the 50' wide landscaped extension only, the trail shall be 10' wide. - South Strand Beach Access shall be constructed as a 6' wide "switchback" trail from Selva Road to the southern portion of the beach.
+Within the 50' wide landscaped extension only, the trail shall be 10' wide.
+The entries to the upper and lower Central Strand Beach Access shall be designed and maintained to encourage public use during hours of operation approved by a Coastal Development Permit, i.e., architectural elements shall be incorporated into the entry to accentuate it and appropriate signage announcing the presence and encouraging the use of the access by the public shall be posted.
+The entries may not be gated at either end but a single rope or similar device may be draped across the entryway during authorized hours of closure approved by a coastal development permit.
+Entry at both ends of Central Strand Beach Access must otherwise remain open during approved hours of operation.
+Please see Figure 4.4.15, 4.12.4, 4.12.11 and 4.12.12. - South Strand Beach Access shall be constructed as a 6' wide "switchback" trail from Selva Road to the southern portion of the beach.
 An overlook shall be provided at the top of the walkway, adjacent to Selva Road.
 Additional rest areas/overlooks shall be incorporated into the trail at key locations and safety view fence shall be installed as necessary.
 The path and associated facilities shall be sited in locations that avoid the degradation of environmentally sensitive habitat areas located on the Strand bluff face.
 Fencing and/or barrier plantings shall be placed along the perimeter of trails passing through or adjacent to environmentally sensitive habitat areas to prevent human intrusion into sensitive habitat, direct people toward trails and to confine users to the trails.
 As noted above, a restroom/shower facility will be constructed above Strand Beach near the beach terminus of the South Strand Beach Access.